Why do we need an integration platform?

 Before we discuss how to choose the right integration platform or iPaaS, let’s understand why an organization would need an integration platform.
-Whether you are small company with a few applications, or a big enterprise organization with various on-premises and cloud applications, you have business processes which need to interact with multiple applications.
-You may have a business need to flow data from one application to another, or to many applications.
+Whether you are small company with a few applications, or a big enterprise organization with various on-premises and cloud applications, you have data flowing through various business applications.
 You may be on the journey of "digital transformation."
 You may be looking for cloud migration or adoption.
 In all scenarios, it is very important that your applications talk to one another.
 It is important to have integrations between various applications, whether on-premises, in-the cloud, modern or legacy applications.

 Bottom Line: Connected applications are a necessity for Digital Transformation.